Everything You Need To Know About Air Conditioners

 Summer is around the corner and it’s time to think about your air conditioning system.
 Do you need to remove the AC cover?
 Should you have it professionally inspected and tuned-up before you turn it on?
-Perhaps it’s time to replace your cooling system with a newer high efficient HVAC system?
-Capital Heating & Cooling can answer these questions and more for you!
+Perhaps it’s time to replace your cooling system with a newer, high-efficient HVAC system?
+We’ve got your answers!

-The traditional residential forced air conditioning system consists of a:
+The traditional, residential air conditioning system consists of:

-These main components work together to move warm air from inside the home to over a cooled indoor coil; blowing the warm air over the cooled coil transfers the heat to the coil, thereby “cooling” the air.
-The cooled air is expedited through your ductwork system delivering the cooled air to different areas inside your home.
-Holes, leaks or damage to your ductwork means your freshly cooled air is escaping – on your dime.
+These three, main components work together to move warm air from inside your home to flow over a cooled, indoor coil.
+Then, the cooled air is expedited through your ductwork system and delivers the cooled air to different areas inside your home.
+Holes, leaks or damage to your ductwork means that your freshly-cooled air is escaping…on your dime.

-To keep your warrantees active, HVAC manufacturers require you have an annual AC tune-up performed by a professional HVAC Company.
-Proper maintenance extends the life of your equipment by 8-10 years and reduces breakdowns – which are both favorable for the HVAC manufacturer because it lowers the chance of you submitting a claim.
-Importantly, yearly cleaning and adjustments from a qualified HVAC professional are critical in terms of your air conditioner performance.
-Proper maintenance means your cooling system uses less energy to operate which means lower energy bills for you.
-The cost of annual AC maintenance is far less than the money you’ll save on energy bills and cost of air conditioner repairs.
+In order to keep your warranties active, most heating and cooling manufacturers require you to have an annual, AC tune-up performed.
+Proper maintenance of your AC unit extends the life of your equipment and reduces breakdowns, which are favorable for both the manufacturer and the homeowner.
+Additionally, yearly cleaning and adjustments from a qualified professional are critical in terms of your air conditioner’s performance.
+Proper maintenance means that your cooling system uses less energy to operate, which results in lower energy bills for you.
+Name a better duo…we’ll wait.

 Your air conditioning system has been sitting stagnant for almost 9 months.
 Hopefully you’ve had the outdoor condenser unit cover on to avoid damage by the elements and animal urine.
 Spring is the ideal time to have a professional HVAC Company clean your AC and make adjustments to ensure it operates safely and efficiently all summer.
 90% of HVAC repairs are due to lack of proper maintenance; the cost of AC maintenance is far less than the cost of an emergency air conditioner repair.